Merneptah

-By the time he ascended to the throne, he was around seventy years old.
-He is arguably best known for his victory stele, featuring the first known mention of the name Israel.
-His throne name was Ba-en-re Mery-netjeru, which means "The Soul of Ra, Beloved of the Gods".
+He was around fifty years old when he ascended to the throne.
+He is arguably best known for the Merneptah Stele, featuring the first known mention of the name Israel.
+His throne name was Ba-en-re Mery-netjeru, which means "Soul of Ra, Beloved of the Gods".

+Early years

 Family

-Merneptah was likely the fourth child born to Isetnofret I and Ramesses II, and his thirteenth son in total.
-He married Isetnofret II, who was likely his full sister or niece, and she would be his Great Royal Wife when he became pharaoh.
-They had at least two sons, Merenptah and Seti, and a daughter, Twosret.
-When Seti became pharaoh, his sister Twosret was his Great Royal Wife; she would eventually become pharaoh in her own right.
+Merneptah was likely the fourth child born to Isetnofret and Ramesses II, and his thirteenth son.
+He was the first royal-born pharaoh since Tutankhamun.
+He married Isetnofret II, who was likely his full sister or niece, who would become Great Royal Wife when he was named pharaoh.
+They had at least two sons, Merenptah, named after his father, and Seti II.
+When Seti II became pharaoh, Tausret became his Great Royal Wife.
+She became pharaoh in her own right after the death of pharaoh Siptah.

-Takhat, the mother of Amenmesse, may have been a secondary queen, though scholars are yet to confirm this.
+Takhat, the mother of Amenmesse, may have been a secondary queen of Merneptah, though scholars are yet to confirm this.

-Prior to accession
+King's Son

-Ramesses II lived well into his nineties and was one of the oldest pharaohs in Egyptian history, if not the oldest.
-He outlived many of his heirs and eventually Merneptah would be the son to succeed him.
+Ramesses II lived well into his nineties and was one of the oldest pharaohs in Egyptian history.
+He outlived many of his heirs; eventually, Merneptah would be the son to succeed him.
 Merneptah would have been prepared to be pharaoh through the responsibility of his government roles.
+However, we know virtually nothing about Merneptah before Year 40 of Ramesses II, when he became Overseer of the Army (General).

+Crown Prince

-By Year 40, Merneptah had been promoted to Overseer of the Army.
-In Year 55, he was officially proclaimed crown prince.
+In Year 55 of Ramesses II, he was officially proclaimed crown prince.
 At that point, he gained additional responsibilities by serving as Prince Regent for the last twelve years of Ramesses II's life.

+Reign

 Chronology

 According to one reading of contemporary historical records, Merneptah ruled Egypt for almost ten years, from late July or early August 1213 BC until his death on 2 May 1203 BC.

+New capital

+Merneptah moved Egypt's administrative center from Pi-Ramesses, his father's capital, back to Memphis, where he constructed a royal palace next to the temple of Ptah.
+The Penn Museum, led by Clarence Stanley Fisher, excavated this palace in 1915.

 Campaigns

 Merneptah had to carry out several military campaigns during his reign.
 In the fifth year of his rule, he fought against the Libyans, who—with the assistance of the Sea Peoples—were threatening Egypt from the west.
-Merneptah led a victorious six-hour battle against a combined Libyan and Sea People force at the city of Perire, probably located on the western edge of the Nile delta.
+Merneptah led a victorious six-hour battle against a combined Libyan and Sea People force at the city of Perire, probably located on the western edge of the Nile Delta.
 His account of this campaign against the Sea Peoples and Libu is described in prose on a wall beside the sixth pylon at Karnak, which states: